7 Reasons Why Employee Retention is Important

 Training new hires is costly.
 And if new employees leave too soon, that investment just walks out the door.
 However, when companies focus on keeping their people, they see the full benefits of their investment.
 Employees who stick around become more skilled and efficient, directly boosting the company's bottom line.
 When people feel their employer is invested in their growth, they're more likely to stay put.
 This creates a positive cycle: the company invests in training, employees feel valued and stay longer, and the company benefits from their improved skills and loyalty.

-Even so, these retention solutions and programs are often hastily put in place.
+Even so, these retention solutions and employee engagement plans are often hastily put in place.
 Leaders fail to explore the issue's root or question if their staff will benefit from them.
 In short, they copy/paste "trendy" HR ideas without first considering whether this initiative will be a good fit for their business and employees.

 Being more deliberate and proactive about employee retention starts with analyzing what your businesses current offering and seeing how it stacks up aginst employers in your industry.